By Nancy Johnston, Tengri Founder

 I also discovered how the Khangai yak – an indigenous wild species found in the Khangai mountains of western Mongolia – could help preserve this nomadic way of life.
 These native animals support biodiversity and help to prevent land desertification by allowing plant species and wildlife to regenerate and thrive.
 Khangai yak fibres are as soft as cashmere, warmer than merino wool, and hypoallergenic.

 Using my knowledge as a professional systemic social worker, I was inspired to write my first business plan there and then... on the back of a chocolate wrapper, in a dimly lit ger (yurt).
 My aim was to bring sustainable fibres to the forefront of the global textile industry, to the benefit of everyone involved – herders, designers, manufacturers, and customers.

-Back in London, with modest savings and the support of an extended network of friends in fashion, design, community development, marketing, business and product development, Tengri was born.
+Back in London, using my modest savings and with the support of an extended network of friends in fashion, design, community development, marketing, business and product development, Tengri – a business dedicated to sustainable luxury – was born.

 See our journey as captured by CNN – Great by Design